Cyril-Dzantor/housing-price-prediction-/README.md

     │
     ├── models             <- Contains python standalone codes for the various regression models used in this project.
     │
     ├── notebooks          <- Jupyter notebooks.
-Contains the housing pricing notebook where you can find all the codes for this project.
+Contains the housing price predictor model notebook where you can find all the codes for this project.
     │
     │
     │